 Add in as many of these as you like.

 - Nuts and seeds can add calories to the smoothie so use them sparingly.
 A little bit goes a long way.

 The picture on the right is what it will look like when you're finished.

 What's The Best Protein?

-BodyTech Protein is what I often use (chocolate flavor).
+- BodyTech Protein is what I usually use.
 There are other flavors too.

 - When shopping for protein powder, look for brands with about 100 calories per scoop and 20-25 grams of protein per scoop.

 To mix smoothies, I'm a fan of the Vitamix, but any blender will work.

 Don’t be afraid to experiment to find what you like.
 Use my recipe as a guide and feel free to change what you use to suit your tastes.